WeiChienHsu/CS165/Notes_Week2/README.md

 ## Static Local Variable
 Static local variables are not destroyed when a function returns.
 They exist for the entire lifetime of the program, even though their scope is only the function in which thry are defined.

+## Overloading Functions
+You could assign the same name to multiple functions as long as their parameter lists are different.
+Since in C++, each function has a signature and is the name of the function and data types of the function's parameters in the proper order.